How we plan to grow your profits

 And then, we’ll repeat the process.

 The approach is powerful because the improvement is continual.
 The new version of a page is kept only if we can prove it outperforms the old version.
 Guesswork is removed.
-And, what’s more, you only go up.
-You never go down.
+Upward changes are kept, and downward changes are discarded.

 A/B-testing is a type of split-testing.
 Other types of split-testing include tests that have more than one challenger (for example, A/B/C tests, A/B/C/D tests, etc.) and tests that vary several elements independently at the same time (multivariate tests).
 However, the term A/B-testing is now commonly used to refer to all types of split-testing.